-Investments are assets which represent a company’s right to receive cash from its stake in another company, government, etc. Investments are made through purchase of bonds or shares or other financial instruments of the investee.
-The intent behind making such investments is to generate investment income (interest and dividend) and to benefit from expected capital gain.
+Investments are financial assets which represent a company’s right to receive cash from its stake in bonds, shares, real estate, etc. The intent behind making such investments is to generate investment income (interest and dividend) and to benefit from expected capital gain.

-Investments are reported by the investing company on its balance sheet, classified into current and non-current portion.
-Investments which are expected to be sold within next 12 months are called short-term investments while investments other than short-term investments are called long-term investments.
-Some investments, which are can be easily converted to cash with negligible fluctuation in its value, are classified as cash equivalents.
+Investments are reported by the investor on its balance sheet and classified into current and non-current portions.
+Current investments (i.e. those expected to mature within 12 months) are called short-term investments while non-current investments are called long-term investments.
+Some investments which are can be easily converted to cash with negligible fluctuation in its value are classified as cash equivalents.

 Accounting for equity investments depends on the extent of ownership:

 - Controlling interest: where Company A owns more than 50% equity of Company B, it has control over Company B and is required to prepare consolidated financial statements.

 - Significant influence: where Company A owns anywhere between 20% and 50% of equity of Company B, it has significant influence over Company B and is required to account for investments in Company B using the equity method.